 See Annex 3 for location of aquaculture facilities; there are no specified aquaculture free zones although a planning presumption exists that there will be no further marine finfish sites on the North and East coasts.
+Consultation on Scotland's first National Marine Plan is currently underway (ends November 2013) and it is anticipated that the Plan will be published by the end of 2014.

 1.7 To aid in the interpretation of this Implementation Plan, have complete data on rivers within the jurisdiction been provided for the NASCO rivers database?
 Yes/no/comments